Frequently Asked Questions

 Secondly, our program is based on the principle of neuroplasticity, meaning that we focus on retraining the brain to promote long-term recovery and improved function.

-Lastly, our team of experts are dedicated to providing the highest quality of care and support for each and every stroke survivor.
 These factors, combined with our commitment to ongoing research and development on new stroke recovery solutions, set the RehabSwift program apart as a world leader in the field of precision rehabilitation.

 • Have arm/hand mobility restrictions.